 In its early stages, meningococcal disease symptoms can include fever, headache, body aches, and a stiff neck.
 These symptoms may be mild and easily mistaken for less severe illnesses, like a bad cold.
 But symptoms can progress quickly, killing an otherwise healthy young person in less than 48 hours.
 Other symptoms that may occur are nausea, vomiting, confusion, sleepiness, sensitivity to light, and a rash (usually dark purple spots on the arms, legs, or torso).

 Meningococcal vaccines are safe.
 Vaccine reactions are usually mild.
 The most common reactions are pain and redness at the injection site.
-You cannot get meningococcal disease from the vaccine.
-The potential risks associated with meningococcal disease are much greater than the potential risks associated with the vaccine.
+You cannot get meningococcal disease from the vaccines.
+The potential risks associated with meningococcal disease are much greater than the potential risks associated with the vaccines.

 Disease and vaccine facts

-- FACT: Meningococcal conjugate vaccine is a safe and effective vaccine licensed to prevent meningococcal disease in people age 2 to 55 years.
-Meningococcal polysaccharide vaccine is safe and effective, and available for people over age 55.
+- FACT: Quadrivalent meningococcal vaccine (A, C, W, and Y) is a safe and effective vaccine licensed to prevent meningococcal disease in individuals age 2 to 55 years.

-- FACT: You cannot get meningococcal disease from vaccination.
+- FACT: You cannot get meningococcal disease from vaccines.

-- FACT: Both vaccines are safe and side effects after vaccination are usually minor and can include pain and redness at the injection site.
+- FACT: All meningococcal vaccines are safe and side effects after vaccination are usually minor and can include pain and redness at the injection site.

 - FACT: About one in 10 people who get meningococcal disease will die from it and two in 10 survivors will have serious permanent disabilities like brain damage, hearing loss, and limb amputations.

-- FACT: While some adults are at increased risk and need vaccination, adolescents have a higher risk, which is why the vaccine is recommended for all adolescents at age 11-12 years with a booster dose at age 16.
+- FACT: While some adults are at increased risk and need vaccination, adolescents have a higher risk, which is why the quadrivalent vaccine is recommended for all adolescents at age 11-12 years with a booster dose at age 16 years.

 - FACT: Meningococcal bacteria are spread through close, direct contact with a person carrying the bacteria and not through casual contact such as breathing air where an infected person has been.